uritau/sshaws/README.md

 [3] back-prod - 172.16.33.21 (i-0b3914421237829ad1, t3.large)
 [4] back-staging - 172.16.19.93 (i-0b391351e237829ad1, t3.micro)

-Which one do you want to shh in?
+Which one do you want to ssh in?
 # WAITING INPUT FROM USER
 3
 >> Starting a new ssh session to 172.16.33.21